pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Rules regarding default values in combination with inheritance enabled have been clarified.
 Read [this](../../05_Objects/01_Object_Classes/01_Data_Types/README.md) for details.
 - [Ecommerce] Deprecated FactFinder integration and will be removed in Pimcore 7.
 - Saving unpublished data objects via API will not throw Validation exceptions anymore (just like Admin UI).
 Please set `omitMandatoryCheck` explicitly to `false` to force mandatory checks.
+- `\Pimcore\DataObject\GridColumnConfig\Operator\ObjectBrickGetter` operator is deprecated and will be removed in 7.0.0

 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.